hahnicity/apl/README.md

 ## Installation

 ### For Development Server
+APL was developed with Python2.7.
+If you do not have a Python2.7 environment you can set one up using anaconda or virtualenv.
 Running a development server for APL is not difficult, but you will need Redis installed on your machine before you attempt to run these instructions:

     cd source
     pip install -r requirements.txt